 You need to purchase at least a year’s worth of service at a time.
 If you want the lowest rates, you have to purchase up to three years at once.

-A number of customers report server speed issues.
+Some customers report server speed issues.
 These problems may cause you hassles while you are working on your site, and may also plague visitors with slow load times.

 Customer service seems to be hit-or-miss, depending on when you call and the agent you get connected with.
-If you luck out, you may get great service, but if you don’t, you could find yourself dealing with a lot of frustration.
+If you luck out, you may get excellent service, but if you don’t, you could find yourself dealing with a lot of frustration.
 There are other web hosts which offer more reliable customer service.

 HostPapa may be a good choice if you are looking for a simple, easy-to-use solution which is budget-friendly and ideal for beginners operating small websites.
-If you are technically-minded and looking for a fuller suite of features or you are running a large commercial venture that requires dedicated hosting and reliable server speeds, there are better options out there.
+If you are technically-minded and looking for a fuller suite of features or you are running a significant commercial venture that requires dedicated hosting and reliable server speeds, there are better options out there.